zxcv616/outscaled/core.md

 ## 🎯 Purpose

-Predict whether a League of Legends player will go **OVER** or **UNDER** a given prop (kills, assists, CS, etc.) using professional match data, engineered features, and a calibrated machine learning model.
+Predict whether a League of Legends player will go **OVER** or **UNDER** a given prop (kills, assists, CS, etc.) using professional match data, engineered features, and a calibrated machine learning model with **dual-layered signal architecture**.

 ---